Ommmiii01/mydemo/README.md

 # mydemo
-This is my first git repo
+This is my first Git repository author :- Om Prakash